datatrails/datatrails-samples/archivist_samples/software_bill_of_materials/README.md

 Install the [RKVST Python package](https://pypi.org/project/jitsuin-archivist/ "PyPi package page")

 Get an authorization bearer token and store it in the file `.auth_token`.
-If you don't know how to do this, please refer to the [RVKST documentation](https://docs.jitsuin.com/docs/setup-and-administration/getting-access-tokens-using-client-secret/ "Getting an auth token")
+If you don't know how to do this, please refer to the [RKVST documentation](https://docs.jitsuin.com/docs/setup-and-administration/getting-access-tokens-using-client-secret/ "Getting an auth token")

 ## Running the sample